 - Biology, ecology and the environment – you will get a sound basic knowledge of the most common nature types and important processes in the ecosystem as well as of ecosystem services e.g., water, biodiversity, carbon storage, and recreational options.

 - Management and regulation – you learn about management and legislation within nature and the environment, providing you with the foundation for plans and projects in for example relation to regulation.

 - The human being as a player – you gain insight in impact of human beings on landscape development and an understanding of the interests of various groups, including how conflicts can be avoided and resolved.

 In the course of the study programme, you will also learn how to integrate the three areas and prepare sustainable overall solutions.

-The programme offers many career opportunities, and you can work within a number of different areas.
+The programme offers many career opportunities, and you can work within several different areas.

-You may find employment within public administration, for instance in municipalities, ministries or government agencies in Denmark, in the EU or internationally.
-In these public bodies, you may work with nature and planning at an overall strategic level or at a more operational level, for example as a project manager in a specific nature restoration project.
+You may find employment within public administration, for instance in municipalities, ministries, or government agencies in Denmark, in the EU, or internationally.
+In these public bodies, you may work with nature and planning at an overall strategic level or at a more operational level, for example as a project manager in a specific ecological restoration project.

 Finally, you may start a research and development career in the university community or other research institutions.